What is Sukanya Samriddhi Account scheme?

 Where to open this account?

-The account may be opened either in an authorized bank or in a Post office with minimum initial deposit of Rs.1000/-.
+The account may be opened either in an authorized bank or in a Post office with a minimum initial deposit of Rs.250/ (earlier which was Rs.1000/-).

 What are the documents required for opening the account?